futureworkz/elm-autocomplete/README.md

 - Add `elm-css` view
 - Add code examples in README
 - Add some use case codes
-  - up/down change query to selectedIndex
+  - up/down change query to selectedIndex (or not)
-  - press enter in input vs in up/down
+  - press enter in input vs in up/down to change query (or not)
+  - lose focus when click on choices or close choices (or not)
+  - don't move cursor when arrow up/down
+  - Show an example using Dict
+  - Autocomplete tags but can add new tag
+  - Autocomplete a single category, cannot add
 - Add build/git hooks/etc
 - Publish the package!